Tripp-Org/default-branch-protector/README.md

-You can use this GitHub App template code as a foundation to create any GitHub App you'd like.
-You can learn how to configure a template GitHub App by following the "[Setting up your development environment](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/)" quickstart guide on developer.github.com.
+I followed the guidance in the GitHub App template (and used the template to create this default branch protector).

 ## Install

 To run the code, make sure you have [Bundler](http://gembundler.com/) installed; then enter `bundle install` on the command line.

+You will also need smee setup on your machine as well.
+I used the smee node client, following the install directions in the [Smee README](https://github.com/probot/smee-client).

 ## Set environment variables

 1. Create a copy of the `.env-example` file called `.env`.
-2. Add your GitHub App's private key, app ID, and webhook secret to the `.env` file.
+2. Add your GitHub App's private key, app ID, and webhook secret to the `.env` file. -- please contact @lydiatripp for this information as I do not want to publically post this information.

 ## Run the server